 Exploratory teams have found language groups in the Amazon that need Bible translation and church planting.
 An Anabaptist family in Colombia is preparing to move close to the first target region to prepare for the arrival of future ABT workers.

-Apart from the countries where ABT is active, they are also working toward starting translation projects in Niger.
-A nomadic people group will be the focus in Niger.
+Apart from the countries where ABT is active, they are also working toward starting translation projects in West Africa.
+ABT is also investigating possibilities of working among the Cree people in the western James Bay region in Canada.
 ABT is also investigating possibilities of working among the Cree people in the western James Bay region in Canada.

 “And this gospel of the kingdom shall be preached in all the world for a witness unto all nations . . .”
 Matthew 24:14